johanesalxd/data-clean-room-demo/README.md

 *   **Action:** The merchant joins their `orders` table with the provider's `transactions` table.
 *   **Join Key:** `order_id`
+*   **DCR Analysis Rule:** **List Overlap** - This query identifies the intersection of two datasets (merchant's orders and provider's transactions) based on a common key.
+The DCR returns only the overlapping identifiers, protecting both parties' full datasets while allowing the merchant to identify which of their orders were processed by this provider.
 *   **Example Query:**
     ```sql
-    -- This query, run by the merchant, finds all of their orders
+    -- This query returns the list of order_ids that exist in both datasets,
-    -- that have a matching transaction record from the payment provider.
+    -- demonstrating a classic "list overlap" scenario in a data clean room.
-    SELECT
+    SELECT DISTINCT
-        m.order_id,
-        m.created_at,
-        p.transaction_id,
-        p.transaction_amount
+        m.order_id
     FROM
         `your-gcp-project.merchant_provider.orders` AS m
     INNER JOIN
         `your-gcp-project.ewallet_provider.transactions` AS p
-        ON m.order_id = p.order_id
+        ON m.order_id = p.order_id;
-    LIMIT 10;
     ```

 ---